rhempel/devcontainers/README.md

 ## Starting a Base Image Build

-Docker and Podmnan have almost identical command lines.
+Docker and Podman have almost identical command lines.
 This is by design as Podman came after Docker, and rather than design yet another almost compatible command line, the Podman team wisely chose to simply duplicate the semantics of Docker.
 They even went so far as to be able to read the Dockerfile format.